vijaysumaravi/vijaysumaravi.github.io/_pages/about.md

 ---

 Hey!
-My name is Vijay and I am a PhD student at UCLA advised by [Prof. Abeer Alwan](https://www.ee.ucla.edu/abeer-alwan/){:target="_blank"}.
+My name is Vijay and I am a PhD student in the Department of Electreical and Computer Engineering at UCLA.
+I work in the Speech Processing and Auditory Perception Laboratory ([SPAPL](http://www.seas.ucla.edu/spapl/){:target="_blank"}) under the supervision of [Prof. Abeer Alwan](https://www.ee.ucla.edu/abeer-alwan/){:target="_blank"}.

 My research thesis is on speech processing for modeling major depressive disorders (MDD).
 Other than that, I'm also interested in speech synthesis and speech-brain interactions.